eniuz/gatling/src/site/sphinx/general_information/faq.rst

 **Q: I get a "Connection timed out: no further information to http://gatling-tool.org", what happens?**

-.. todo:: fix cross-doc links when done

 Since 1.2.0, Gatling has an option for sending a request in order to warm up the engine and have more precise statistics during the run.
 This option is enabled by default and ``http://gatling-tool.org`` is the default url.

 If Gatling can't reach out this url either because you don't have a connection, or because it requires a proxy configuration, you'll get this stacktrace.

 Either disable this feature, or change the target url.
-See documentation [here](https://github.com/excilys/gatling/wiki/HTTP#wiki-auto-warmup).
+See documentation :ref:`here <warm-up>`.

 .. _class-size: